 Your dentist will also help you to avoid these cavities through regular exams, cleanings, and fluoride treatments.
 Your dentist may also recommend sealants, which fill your pits and fissures and make it much more difficult for food particles and plaque to be trapped.
 Sealants are often applied as soon as the permanent teeth arrive, but dentists recommend them to patients later in life as well.

 Treatment depends on how advanced the tooth decay.
 Caught early enough, your dentist may simply recommend an over-the-counter oral care product that aids in remineralization.
 If the enamel has eroded, then an oral restoration will be required.
 Dental fillings are common for minor to medium decay, but if the decay is more severe and the tooth structure is compromised, a dental crown will be required.
 If the dental pulp has been compromised, it may be necessary to perform root canal therapy and then place a crown.

 Prevent Pit and Fissure Cavities

 Consistent oral care at home is essential to preventing pit and fissure cavities, but it also necessary to visit your dentist regularly so that such oral health issues can be caught in the earliest stages.
 If you currently have a pit and fissure cavity, Jeffrey D. Clark, DDS, will work with you to save the tooth.
-The team at Scottsdale Dental Excellence will also help you prevent such cavities in the future through regular cleanings and checkups and personalized advice concerning oral care and pit and fissure sealants.
+The team at Scottsdale Cosmetic Dentistry Excellence will also help you prevent such cavities in the future through regular cleanings and checkups and personalized advice concerning oral care and pit and fissure sealants.
 Schedule your appointment by calling us today at 480 585 1853.